davidsainez/devarela.com/essays/blockchain_basics.md

 summary: The blockchain is dope as fuck.
 ---

-The blockchain is a **distributed**, trustless store of information.
+The blockchain is a distributed, trustless store of information.
 Let's disect each of these terms one by one.
 You'll often hear the term "distributed ledger" used.
 It is correct in a narrow sense.
 A ledger is just a KV store from block number to transactions.

-The blockchain is a **distributed**, trustless store of information.
+The blockchain is a distributed, trustless store of information.
 Let's disect each of these terms one by one.
 You'll often hear the term "distributed ledger" used.
 It is correct in a narrow sense.
 A ledger is just a KV store from block number to transactions.
-The blockchain is a **distributed**, trustless store of information.
+The blockchain is a distributed, trustless store of information.
 Let's disect each of these terms `uno` by one.

 You'll often hear the term "distributed ledger" used.
 It is correct in a narrow sense.
 A ledger is just a KV store from block number to transactions.
 Take a